Are we prepared to fight flu and COVID-19 this winter?

 - Poor mental health, antidepressants.

-Specialist services and therapies
+Specialist services and therapies for long COVID

 After diagnosing a condition that has resulted from long COVID, your GP may decide to refer you to a service that specialises in that area.